What is a Reverse Mortgage?

 Watch For Reverse Mortgage Scams

-The reverse loan mortgage arena is certainly a place where this can happen.
-From late night infomercials to letters in the mail, seniors are often baited into things that don’t make a lot of sense.
-Consumerist has reported on reverse mortgage scams in the past where companies were sending deceptive mailings to seniors.
+The reverse loan mortgage arena is undoubtedly a place where this can happen.
+From late-night infomercials to letters in the mail, seniors are often baited into things that don’t make much sense.
+Consumerist has reported on reverse mortgage scams where companies were sending deceptive mailings to seniors.